johnsonb-ucar/beautiful-soup/docs/rst/docs/html/Manhattan_diffs_from_Lanai.rst

 Additions/Changes to existing namelists for how to use NetCDF IO.

 **Note** when using NetCDF restarts, inflation files are NetCDF also.
 The inflation mean and inflation standard deviation are in separate files when you use NetCDF restarts.
-See `NetCDF inflation files <netcdf_inflation_files.html>`__ for details.
+See :doc:`./netcdf_inflation_files` for details.

-.. __calculation_of_forward_operators:

 Calculation of forward operators
 --------------------------------

 The forward operator code in model_mod now operates on an array of state values.
-See `forward operator <forward_operator.html>`__ for more detail about distributed vs. non-distributed forward operators.
+See :doc:`./forward_operator` for more detail about distributed vs. non-distributed forward operators.
 In distributed mode the forward operators for all ensemble members are calculated in the same ``model_interpolate`` call.
 In non-distributed mode, the forward operators for all ensemble members a task owns (1-ens_size) are calculated at once.

-.. __vertical_conversion_of_observation_and_state_locations_:

 Vertical conversion of observation and state locations
 ------------------------------------------------------